PhilipNaudus/simple_site-gh-pages/pages/overview/question_about_mulans_legend_and_history.md

 <h2>Under which emperor did Mulan serve?</h2>

 An inscription in a [memorial](/pages/yuan/memorial_filial_general) erected during the Yuan dynasty states that Mulan served under [Emperor Wen of Han](https://en.wikipedia.org/wiki/Emperor_Wen_of_Han), who was a benevolent and virtuous ruler.
-The memorial describes how Mulan fought against the Xiongnu.
-If she served under Emperor Wen, she would have gone to war around 150 BC.
+The memorial describes how Mulan fought against the Xiongnu, which was a war that occurred around around 150 BC.

-Ming dynasty historian Zhu Guozhen [wrote](/pages/ming/women_generals) that Mulan served under [Emperor Yang of Sui](https://en.wikipedia.org/wiki/Emperor_Yang_of_Sui) who ruled from 569–618 AD.
-Emperor Yang was incredibly corrupt, and gave no thought to have raped thousands of virgin girls during his reign.
+Ming dynasty historian Zhu Guozhen [wrote](/pages/ming/women_generals) that Mulan served under [Emperor Yang of Sui](https://en.wikipedia.org/wiki/Emperor_Yang_of_Sui), who ruled from 569–618 AD.
+Emperor Yang was incredibly corrupt, and is believed to have raped thousands of virgin girls during his reign.
 After he died, his tomb was (according to legend) relocated several times due to consecutive lightning strikes.
 According to Zhu Guozhen’s account, Emerpror Yang sought to take Mulan as a concubine, but she took her own life to preserve her honor.

 <figure  class="float left" style="max-width: 450px;" >
 	<img  class="fillimg" style="max-width: 350px;" src="/assets/images/articles/faq/emperor_yang_of_sui.jpg" alt="Emperor Yang of Sui." />
 	<figcaption style="text-align: center;"><i>Emperor Yang of Sui.</i></figcaption>
 </figure>

-Most modern historians believe that Mulan’s story is fictitious, but insist that it takes place during the era of Northern Wei, most likely serving under [Emperor Taiwu](https://en.wikipedia.org/wiki/Emperor_Taiwu_of_Northern_Wei) because Taiwu engaged in a twelve-year war between 429–441 AD (the *[Ballad of Mulan](/pages/northern_wei/ballad_of_mulan)* states that Mulan returned home twelve years after being drafted).
+Most modern historians believe that Mulan’s story is fictitious, but insist that it takes place during the era of Northern Wei, most likely under the reign of [Emperor Taiwu](https://en.wikipedia.org/wiki/Emperor_Taiwu_of_Northern_Wei) because Taiwu engaged in a twelve-year war between 429–441 AD (the *[Ballad of Mulan](/pages/northern_wei/ballad_of_mulan)* states that Mulan returned home twelve years after being drafted).
 Because it was not beneath Emperor Taiwu to compel elderly men to join his army (he won battles through attrition), it is possible that a young girl would have been forced to take her father’s place to save his life during the reign of this corrupt warlord.

 <h2>How did Mulan die?</h2>